 4. Your water source

-Here in Ventura County, some neighborhoods don’t have the best tap water for pools.
+Here in Thousand Oaks, some neighborhoods don’t have the best tap water for pools.
 And the water you supply to your pool can change your chemical balance considerably.
 It’s important to monitor your water’s chemical balance after you’ve added a substantial amount of water to your pool or spa.

 5. Water circulation